top of page

 22

-The four-day Other Art Fair was my biggest artistic undertaking yet.
-A lot of work but also a lot of fun and a great learning experience.
+The Other Art Fair Sydney was my biggest artistic undertaking yet.
+It was a lot of work but great fun and experience.
 I really appreciated being visited by lots of family, friends and church family.

 22